 Pain and stiffness.
 It may be time for a new joint if it hurts so much that it's hard to walk, climb stairs, get up from a chair, or do other activities.

 The pain is also long-term, lasting at least 6 months, says Matthew Austin, MD, an orthopedic surgeon and spokesman for the American Academy of Orthopaedic Surgeons.

 Affects your daily life.
 It's not just pain itself that matters, but the impact it has on your regular routine, Austin says.
 Do your joint problems limit what you can do?
 Does it cause your mood to change?

 Bone damage.
 X-rays and other imaging tests show that your osteoarthritis or other conditions are taking a toll on your joints.

 Other treatments don't help.
 Medication, injections, or devices like walkers aren't giving you the relief you need.

 Deformity.
 Your knee is severely swollen or your leg is bowed.

 When Joint Replacement May Not Help

 Infection.
-"The number one reason to avoid a joint replacement is recent infection anywhere in the body," says Nayfeh.
-That infection could spread to the area of the joint immediately after surgery or months later, causing serious problems -- including joint problems and further surgery.
+"The No. 1 reason to avoid a joint replacement is recent infection anywhere in the body," Nayfeh says.
+It could spread to the area of the joint immediately after surgery or months later and cause serious problems, including joint complications that need more surgery.

 Other health problems.
-Anyone with a history of heart attacks or strokes or with currently uncontrolled diabetes may be at increased risk for complications.
-People who are very obese may need to lose weight before getting a joint replacement.
+If you have a history of heart attack, stroke, or now have diabetes that's out of control, you may be at risk for complications from surgery.
+Also, if you're obese you may need to lose weight before you get a joint replacement.